glouie/jira.nvim/README.md

 - Press `o` inside the popup to jump to the issue in your browser, or `Esc`/`q` to close it.
 - Popups support `/` search, `n`/`N` to repeat, `Tab`/`<S-Tab>` to swap panes, and `<C-n>`/`<C-p>` to hop between other issue matches in the buffer without leaving the view.
 - `<leader>ja` shows a quick table of unresolved issues assigned to you so you can jump straight into the one you care about.
-- `<leader>js` prompts for a JQL query and displays the matching issues with paging controls and totals.
+- `<leader>js` opens a highlighted JQL prompt with inline help and server-backed suggestions, then displays the matching issues with paging controls and totals.
 - Uses your Atlassian Cloud API token, sourced from environment variables, so credentials never touch the repo.

 ## Installation